Integrate Jira Cloud

 That's it!
 Our GitGuardian app is now automatically invited on all your projects.
 It will now start monitoring all issues of your projects for secrets.

-We recommend using dedicated workers for Jira Cloud.
+We recommend using dedicated workers for this integration.
 For more detailed information on scaling and configuration, please visit our scaling page.

 If you are using a self-hosted GitGuardian instance, you must first configure a dedicated Jira Cloud App so that you own the entire data stream.
 This will ensure that your Jira Cloud App is created with all the appropriate rights.